staff0rd/sfpowerscripts/docs/_docs/Tasks/Packaging-Tasks/Create Source based Packaging.md

 **Changelog**

+* 6.0.0 Support for creation of multiple packages in a single build such as in a MonoRepo
 * 5.1.0 Minor changes in artifact that is getting stored
 * 5.0.1 Updated with Telemetry
 * 4.0.0 Initial Version